vsoch/spack-package-action/README.md

 After you deploy to spack packages, you can create a web interface (that will also serve metadata to spack) along with an easy UI to explore packages.
-This action is modular but *does* require using the packages action previously for variables set in the environment.
+This action is modular but *does* require using the packages action previously for variables set in the environment, and there are inputs that you can also customize for other variables.
 Your workflow might look like this:

 ```yaml
 ```